robconery/blog/_posts/2012-07-19-postgresql-rising.md

 There's so much more to write about what Postgres can do -  instead I'll just link to a presentation I gave at NDC 2012 - [5 Things You Didn't Know About PostgreSQL](https://vimeo.com/43536445).
 I cover things like:

 * Querying Twitter with Foreign Data Wrappers
-* Writing Functions in Javascript using Google's V8 Engine
+* Writing Functions in JavaScript using Google's V8 Engine
 * Dumb MySQL tricks
 * Avoiding locks with Postgres default, built-in snapshotting
 * Table Inheritance